-- (a) Within 30 minutes after termination of each use of physical restraint:
+(a) Within 30 minutes after termination of each use of physical restraint:

-(1) The administrator or their designee shall conduct an in-person assessment of the consumer's immediate needs and physical well-being; - (A) If there is physical injury or suspected physical injury, an assessment by a qualified medical professional is required and shall be initiated as soon as possible; - (2) The administrator or their designee shall conduct an in-person assessment of the consumer's psychological well-being and the need for emotional support; - (A) If there is psychological trauma or suspected psychological trauma, the consumer shall be treated for trauma and treatment shall be initiated as soon as possible. - (b) Within 4 hours after each use of physical restraint: - (1) If medical attention is sought, it must be documented in the consumer's file and reported to the Department; and - (2) The administrator or their designee shall inquire about the physical and psychological well-being of the staff involved in the physical restraint as well as of anyone who observed the physical restraint and provide support as needed. - (c) If suspected physical injury or a complaint of physical injury are reported to or witnessed by staff during or after the physical restraint, it must be reported to the administrator or their designee within 2 hours. - (d) A written incident report must be submitted to the Department of Social Services and the regional center as specified by Title 22, California Code of Regulations, Section 80061. - (e) Suspected serious bodily injury, as defined in Welfare and Institutions Code Section 15610.67, must be reported within two (2) hours to a qualified medical professional for examination.
+(1) The administrator or their designee shall conduct an in-person assessment of the consumer's immediate needs and physical well-being;

+(A) If there is physical injury or suspected physical injury, an assessment by a qualified medical professional is required and shall be initiated as soon as possible;

+(2) The administrator or their designee shall conduct an in-person assessment of the consumer's psychological well-being and the need for emotional support;

+(A) If there is psychological trauma or suspected psychological trauma, the consumer shall be treated for trauma and treatment shall be initiated as soon as possible.

+(b) Within 4 hours after each use of physical restraint:

+(1) If medical attention is sought, it must be documented in the consumer's file and reported to the Department; and

+(2) The administrator or their designee shall inquire about the physical and psychological well-being of the direct care staff involved in the physical restraint as well as of anyone who observed the physical restraint and provide support as needed.

+(c) If suspected physical injury or a complaint of physical injury are reported to or witnessed by direct care staff during or after the physical restraint, a written incident report containing the information required in Title 22, California Code of Regulations, Section 85161(c) must be submitted to the administrator or their designee within two (2) hours.

+(d) The written incident report specified in Subsection (c) must also be submitted to the Department of Social Services and the regional center as specified in by Title 22, California Code of Regulations, Section 80061(b).

+(e) Suspected sSerious bodily injury, as defined in Welfare and Institutions Code Section 15610.67, must be reported within two (2) hours to a qualified medical professional within two (2) hours of the for-examination.

-(f) The regional center shall submit a copy of the incident report to the Department of Developmental Services at EBSHCCHMonitoring@dds.ca.gov, within two (2) working days following receipt of the report as specified in Title 17 Section 54327.1(a).
+(f) The regional center shall submit a copy of the written incident report to the Department of Developmental Services at EBSHCCHMonitoring@dds.ca.gov, within two (2) working days following receipt of the report as specified in Title 17 Section 54327.1(a).

-NOTE: Authority cited: Section 4684.86, Welfare and Institutions Code.
+NOTE: Authority cited: Sections 4684.81, and 4684.86, Welfare and Institutions Code.
 Reference: Section 4684.86, Welfare and Institutions Code.